 Surrey has a range of free and confidential services, so please don't wait for things to get worse.
 Services can be face-to-face, online, over the phone or in support groups, whatever suits you best.

-It's good to talk at healthysurrey.org.uk/mental-wellbeing is where you'll find out about referring yourself to Talking Therapies.
+Information about referring yourself to Talking Therapies is available on Healthy Surrey.
 This service includes counselling sessions, support groups or cognitive behavioural therapy (CBT) to help you develop alternative ways of thinking to feel happier.